Skip to main content

 • Don't let baggage delays or trip cancellations ruin your travel plans.
 Use a travel rewards credit card for all travel-related purchases because many of them offer Trip Cancellation / Interruption Insurance, Auto Rental Collision Damage Waiver and Lost Luggage Reimbursement.

 • Get approved for Global Entry or TSA PreCheck® or NEXUS.
-This program expedites traveler screening through TSA security checkpoints.
-Even better — when you use your Chase Sapphire Reserve® credit card to pay for your Global Entry or TSA Precheck® or NEXUS, you can receive a statement credit of up to $100 every four years as reimbursement for the application fee.
+These programs expedite traveler screening through TSA security checkpoints.
+Even better — when you use your Chase Sapphire Reserve® credit card to pay for your Global Entry or TSA Precheck® or NEXUS, you can receive a statement credit of up to $120 every four years as reimbursement for the application fee.
+Note that this credit card has an annual fee.

 Even the most conscientious planners may face an unexpected obstacle at the airport.
 Arriving at least 2 hours before a flight gives you the best chance of settling in at your gate stress-free and ready for takeoff.
 Wheels up!